 How to Substitute Peppermint Extract for Peppermint Oil

-If a recipe calls for peppermint oil but you choose to use peppermint extract, Michael Johnson, a private chef from Brighton, England, explains that you'll need to adjust the recipe.
+If a recipe calls for peppermint oil but you choose to use peppermint extract, you'll need to adjust the recipe.

 You can replace peppermint oil with about three times the amount of peppermint extract, Johnson says.
-Like Awa, he recommends increasing the amount as needed as you may need more peppermint extract to yield similar results as potent peppermint oil.
+Like Awa, he recommends increasing the amount as needed, as you may need more peppermint extract to yield similar results as potent peppermint oil.